 At the front of our house along the street, we have a fairly large garden bed.
 When we bought the house a couple years ago that garden bed was overgrown with weeds from the Mesozoic era, and it was a huge eyesore that really bothered us.
+We had to purchase the best weed eater to get rid of it.

 Fast-forward through a montage of spraying, pulling, digging, and mulching, and our garden bed had a fresh new look.
 But, at the front edge of the bed there was a metal address sign that was left by the previous owners that was still in rough shape.